d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 ## Default to over-communication

-I don't necessarily think you need specific stand up tools (7), but you do need to say what you're doing.
+I don't think you need specific stand up tools (7), but you do need to say what you're doing (and what you'll do next).
-I prefer to do this at the end of my day: what I've been doing, where I've got to, what I think I'll do next.

-Without this, no-one knows if you're around or not, need to take some time out, or stuck, or frustrated, or a thousand other things that might be wrong.
+Without this, no-one knows if you're around, need to take some time out, or are stuck, or frustrated, or a thousand other things that might be wrong.

-Even if nothing much has happened, you have to say so.
+Even if nothing much has happened, you have to check in.

-If in doubt, over communicate.
+If in doubt, over-communicate.
 It sucks not knowing what someone is doing.
 Not everyone will see every email, phone call, Sococo conversation, PR, commit comment---and they don't have to---but if you think it should be heard, say it somewhere everyone can see it.

-I can seem like noise, especially in a busy chat environment.
+It can seem like noise, especially in a busy chat environment.
 But if it's like that, create a special room/channel for it (email, if that helps).

 ## Solicit feedback